jwvalentine/babyllm/README.md

 ## 🧰 Troubleshooting

-- **No model loaded / slow first token**: ensure `ollama serve` is running and you’ve pulled the model (`ollama pull mistral`).
+- **No model loaded / slow first token**: ensure `ollama serve` is running and you’ve pulled the model (`ollama pull phi3:mini`).
 First response can be slower due to model load/warmup.
 - **Empty answers**: confirm files contain text (or enable OCR for scanned PDFs).
 Increase `k` in `/api/ask`.
 - **Vector store not persisting**: check that `CHROMA_PERSIST_DIR` exists and is writable (embedded), or that `CHROMA_HOST` is reachable (server).
 - **CORS errors**: set `ALLOWED_ORIGINS=*` (or your domain) when calling from a browser app.